-Financial management by 1 trust member
+4 Financial management by 1 trust member

-4.(1) This section applies if the trustee consists of only 1 trust member.

-(2) The funds of the trust must be kept in an account (the "trust land account"), in the name by which the trustee is described, in a financial institution decided upon by the trust member.

-(3) The trust member must ensure that all moneys received for the trust are paid into the account as soon as practicable after it is received.

-(4) All accounts presented for payment by the trust must be approved for payment by the trust by the trust member before they may be paid.

-(5) An approval under subsection (4) must be recorded in the books or documents kept by the trust member relating to the financial management of the trust.

-(6) All payments from the trust land account must be made by cheque signed by the trust member.
+- (1) This section applies if the trustee consists of only 1 trust member. - (2) The funds of the trust must be kept in an account (the "trust land account"), in the name by which the trustee is described, in a financial institution decided upon by the trust member. - (3) The trust member must ensure that all moneys received for the trust are paid into the account as soon as practicable after it is received. - (4) All accounts presented for payment by the trust must be approved for payment by the trust by the trust member before they may be paid. - (5) An approval under subsection (4) must be recorded in the books or documents kept by the trust member relating to the financial management of the trust. - (6) All payments from the trust land account must be made by cheque signed by the trust member.

-Financial management by 2 or more trust members
+5 Financial management by 2 or more trust members

-5.(1) This section applies if the trustee consists of 2 or more trust members.

-(2) The funds of the trust must be kept in an account (the "trust land account"), in the name by which the trustee is described, in a financial institution decided upon by the trust members.
+- (1) This section applies if the trustee consists of 2 or more trust members. - (2) The funds of the trust must be kept in an account (the "trust land account"), in the name by which the trustee is described, in a financial institution decided upon by the trust members. - (3) The trust members must ensure that all amounts received for the trust are paid into the account as soon as practicable after the amounts are received. - (4) All accounts presented for payment by the trust must be approved for payment by the trust at a meeting of the trust members before they may be paid. - (5) An approval under subsection (4) must be recorded in the minutes of the meeting of the trust members. - (6) All payments from the trust land account must be made by cheque signed by at least 2 trust members.

-&lt;sup>26 Under the Acts Interpretation Act 1954, section 36, "financial institution" means a bank, building society or credit union.

-(3) The trust members must ensure that all amounts received for the trust are paid into the account as soon as practicable after the amounts are received.

-(4) All accounts presented for payment by the trust must be approved for payment by the trust at a meeting of the trust members before they may be paid.

-(5) An approval under subsection (4) must be recorded in the minutes of the meeting of the trust members.

-(6) All payments from the trust land account must be made by cheque signed by at least 2 trust members.

-Public liability insurance
+6 Public liability insurance

-6. The trustee must maintain, or take out and maintain, a public liability insurance policy applying to the trust land and complying with the following requirements-
+The trustee must maintain, or take out and maintain, a public liability insurance policy applying to the trust land and complying with the following requirements-